ineuron/mouseVideo-analysis/README.md

 Workflow:
 ---------
-Currently the video data acquired from a single experiment
+Currently the video data acquired from a single experiment is saved across multiple .avi files, which are processed as a movie series.

-1. Run videoPrep
+1. python videoPrep.py [True] - select the movie series and the various parameters required to process the movie files.
+The "True" argument is optional is if present allows visual inspection of the outcome of the selected paramters.
+A analysis folder is automatically created with the basename of the series where all analysis data will be saved.
 2.